 Generali Global Assistance underwrites all of their travel insurance products through their American arm, Generali (United States Branch).

 A.M.
-Best Rating Services, a company specializing in assessing insurance companies, gives the underwrite an A rating (Excellent) in the financial size category XV ($2 billion or greater).
-The company outlook is stable and was last rated in December 2017.
+Best Rating Services, a company specializing in assessing insurance companies, gives the underwriter an A rating (Excellent) in the financial size category XV ($2 billion or greater).
+The company outlook is stable.
 More importantly, the company has held an A rating since at least 2013.

 Travel Insurance Products Offered

 Unlike other travel insurance products, Generali Global Assistance offers three travel insurance plans, focused on balancing property coverage with medical concerns.
 Travelers can choose from a base-level standard plan, all the way up to their top-of-the-line premium travel plan.

 All travel insurance plans include services through Generali’s designated provider, including a 24-hour emergency assistance service line, concierge services, and identity theft resolution services.
 What makes Generali unique from other providers are their Teladoc telephone medicine services and no out-of-pocket medical coverage.
 Through Teladoc, travelers can consult a doctor over the phone or via live video.
 Teladoc services may be limited based on local, state, federal, and international laws.
 Generali may pay up to $1,000 up front for acute treatment due to an illness or injury.

 Please note: all schedules of benefits are subject to change.
 For the most up-to-date coverage information, contact Generali Global Assistance.